SMS Schwaben: Characteristics

 Schwaben was 126.8 m long overall and had a beam of 22.8 m and a draft of 7.95 m forward.
 She displaced 11774 t as designed and up to 12798 MT at full load.
+The ship had a large superstructure that included an armored conning tower forward, along with a flush deck.
+Her hull featured a pronounced ram bow.
+She had a crew of 30 officers and 650 enlisted men.

 The ship was powered by three 3-cylinder vertical triple expansion engines that drove three screws.
-Steam was provided by six water-tube and six cylindrical coal-fired boilers.
+Steam was provided by six water-tube and six cylindrical coal-fired boilers, which were vented through a pair of large funnels located amidships.
 Schwaben's powerplant was rated at 14000 PS, which generated a top speed of 18 kn.
 The ship had a cruising radius of 5000 nmi at a speed of 10 kn.
-She had a crew of 30 officers and 650 enlisted men.

 Schwaben's armament consisted of a main battery of four 24 cm (9.4 in) SK L/40 guns in twin gun turrets, (Note: In Imperial German Navy gun nomenclature, "SK" (Schnelladekanone) denotes that the gun is quick firing, while the L/40 denotes the length of the gun.
 In this case, the L/40 gun is 40 calibers, meaning that the gun is 40 times as long as it is in diameter.) one fore and one aft of the central superstructure.
-Her secondary armament consisted of eighteen 15 cm (5.9 inch) SK L/40 and twelve 8.8 cm (3.45 in) SK L/30 quick-firing guns.
+Her secondary armament consisted of eighteen 15 cm (5.9 inch) SK L/40 guns that were mounted in casemates.
+Six of these were placed in the hull and the other six were in the superstructure, two of which were forward-firing under the forward turret.
+Close-range defense against torpedo boats was provided by a tertiary battery of twelve 8.8 cm (3.45 in) SK L/30 quick-firing guns and twelve 3.7 cm machine cannon in the upper superstructure.
 The armament system was rounded out with six 45 cm torpedo tubes, all submerged in the hull; one was in the bow, one in the stern, and the other four were on the broadside.

-Her armored belt was 100 to 225 mm thick in the central citadel that protected her magazines and machinery spaces, and the deck was 50 mm thick.
-The main battery turrets had 250 mm of armor plating.
+Her armor belt was 100 to 225 mm thick in the central citadel that protected her magazines and machinery spaces and reduced to 100 mm on either end of the hull.
+Horizontal protection was provided by an armor deck that was 50 mm thick; it sloped down at the sides and connected to the bottom edge of the belt.
+The sloped sides increased in thickness to 75–120 mm.
+The main battery turrets had 250 mm of armor plating on their faces and the secondary casemates received 140 mm of armor plate.
+Her conning tower was protected with 250 mm of armor.